A Double Layered Water Cherenkov Detector Array for Gamma-Ray Astronomy: Introduction

-The two-chamber concept, comprising a water volume separated into optically isolated top and bottom chambers, explored here, provides a (potentially) cost-effective general-purpose element with reasonable time and amplitude resolution as well as muon identification~\citet{Letessier_2014}.
+The two-chamber concept, comprising a water volume separated into optically isolated top and bottom chambers, explored here, provides a (potentially) cost-effective general-purpose element with reasonable time and amplitude resolution as well as muon identification~\citep{Letessier_2014}.
 The principle is well established: most shower muons will pass through the entire detector element with only ionisation losses and produce Cherenkov light in both chambers.
 Electrons and $\gamma$-rays generate cascades that penetrate to the lower chamber only in the case of high energy initial particles, and in any case, the comparison of the signals in both sections allows discrimination from a through-going muon.
 As the lower chamber captures the cascade products of only high energy shower particles, it can also extend the detector dynamic range close to the shower core in the case of high energy primary $\gamma$-rays.

-The quantities to be optimised are the dimensions of the two chambers, the reflective properties of the internal surfaces and the photosensors.
+The quantities to be optimised for the double-layered WCD unit are the dimensions of the two chambers, the reflective properties of the internal surfaces and the photosensors.
+The main current instruments of this type, HAWC and the LHAASO~\citep{Aharonian_2021}, employ non-reflective surfaces for detector water volumes made of single chambers, with a diameter-to-depth aspect ratio of 1.6--1.8.

-We first discuss particle detection efficiency, photon timing distributions and background trigger rates of individual WCD units.
-The main current instruments of this type, HAWC and the LHAASO WCD array~\citet{Aharonian_2021}, employ non-reflective surfaces for detector water volumes.
-This approach reduces the time spread of light reaching the photo-sensor but results in a less-uniform response and reduced overall detection efficiency compared to reflective surfaces.

-After a brief overview of the double layered candidate for the SWGO WCD design (Section~\ref{sec: design overview}) and of the simulation tools used (Section~\ref{sec: simulation overview}), we explore the trade-offs associated with the reflectivity of the unit surfaces and the overall unit dimensions (Sections \ref{sec:upper} and \ref{sec:lower}).
-In these sections we also compare our results from the double layered WCDs with single-chamber WCDs similar to HAWC and LHAASO units.
+We first discuss particle detection efficiency, photon timing distributions and background trigger rates of individual double-layered WCD units and then discuss the performance of the WCD array in its entirety.
+After a brief overview of the double-layered WCD design (Section~\ref{sec: design overview}) and of the simulation tools used (Section~\ref{sec: simulation overview}), we explore the trade-offs associated with the reflectivity of the unit surfaces and the overall unit dimensions (Sections \ref{sec:upper} and \ref{sec:lower}).
+In these sections we also compare our results from the double-layered WCDs with single-chamber WCDs similar to HAWC and LHAASO units.
 In a second step we then address the energy threshold, $\gamma$/hadron separation power and angular resolution of an ensemble of detector units (Section \ref{sec:array}).
-The tank candidates and dimensions presented here are those that are most relevant and promising based on single tank and array simulations.